-	- Problem Statement: What is the problem area addressed by the proposal and why is it important?
+- Problem statement: What is the problem area addressed by the proposal and why is it important?
 What is the potential contribution to the field of the project if successful?

-- Expected Outcomes: What tangible assets, if any, will be created or produced as a result of the proposed project?
+- Expected outcomes: What tangible assets, if any, will be created or produced as a result of the proposed project?

-- Research Schedule: When is the project to be completed?
+- Research schedule: When is the project to be completed?
 What milestones will be used to measure progress of the project and when will they be completed?

-- Collaboration Plan: If any collaborative opportunity with Microsoft Research Asia researchers is desired, clearly state specific collaboration methods (for example, meeting or workshop, short stay in lab, or dispatch of interns).
+- Collaboration plan: If any collaborative opportunity with Microsoft Research Asia researchers is desired, clearly state specific collaboration methods (for example, meeting or workshop, short stay in lab, or dispatch of interns).

-- Budget Planning: Provide a budget breakdown that describes how the award will be used, including hardware or software purchases, salaries, and other costs.
+- Budget planning: Provide a budget breakdown that describes how the award will be used, including hardware or software purchases, salaries, and other costs.

-- Qualifications of Principal Investigator: Include a brief description of any relevant prior research, teaching, publication or other professional experience.
+- Qualifications of principal investigator: Include a brief description of any relevant prior research, teaching, publication, or other professional experience.
 A detailed vita or list of publications is not required.

-7. Application Form
+7. Application form

-Complete the application form and submit it by the application deadline of 15:00 (3:00 P.M.), September 27, 2012.
+Complete the application form and submit it by the application deadline of 15:00 (3:00 P.M.), September 23, 2013.

-8. Selection of Awardees
+8. Selection of awardees

 - First selection – The selection will be made by the Academic Advisory Committee and Microsoft Research.
 Results will be provided by email.
 The selected researchers are expected to attend the second selection interview as follows.

-9. Personal Information
+9. Personal information

 Please read "Handling of personal information" in the cover page of the proposal before submission.

-10. Application Deadline
+10. Application deadline

-The submission deadline is 15:00 (3:00 P.M.), September 27, 2012.
+The submission deadline is Monday, September 23, 2013, 15:00 (3:00 P.M.).